Menu

 Dan Carden MP in September 2024 (Credit: ZUMA Press, Inc. / Alamy Stock Photo)

 With Reform riding high in the polls, many new Labour MPs are deeply anxious about the threat posed by Nigel Farage.
-To fight him off, Keir Starmer’s No 10 and some Labour MPs are turning to a tradition that had been firmly rejected in recent years: Blue Labour.
+To fight him off, some of them – along with Keir Starmer’s No 10 – are turning to a tradition that had been only recently rejected by the party: Blue Labour.

-The socially conservative, economically left-wing group is re-emerging as a force within the party.
+In the context of Reform UK and Trumpism, the socially conservative, economically left-wing group is re-emerging as a force.
 It had exerted influence during the Ed Miliband years but became unfashionable in Labour, many members of which are still scarred by the infamous “controls on immigration” mugs of that era.

 A new group of Labour MPs has now formed around the Blue Labour tradition, independently organised from within the parliamentary party.
 Chaired – to some surprise – by former Socialist Campaign Group member Dan Carden, members describe it as “small but growing”.

 Notably, its core group of MPs other than Carden are from the 2024 intake: Jonathan Hinder, Jonathan Brash, and David Smith.
-(There are no women openly involved so far, which some regard as a challenge but for which there is no apology on account of their opposition to DEI – diversity, equity and inclusion – culture.)
+(No women are openly involved so far, which some regard as a challenge but for which there is no apology on account of their opposition to DEI – diversity, equity and inclusion – culture.)

-They have been meeting for several months to hold private conversations about their ideas for the country’s future.
-Compared to the Red Wall caucus of MPs, Smith says: “There's a lot of deeper thought going on within the Blue Labour space.
+The Blue Labour group of MPs has been meeting for several months, holding private conversations about the country’s future.
+Comparing it to the new Red Wall caucus of MPs, which has a narrower electoral focus, Smith says Blue Labour members enjoy exploring answers to the big questions together.
+“There’s a lot of deeper thought going on within the Blue Labour space.
 Like genuinely, philosophically, what does the good life look like?
 What kind of country do we want to create?”

-Future events featuring external speakers will be open to intrigued colleagues, who are too shy about associating themselves with Blue Labour to be named at this stage.
+Future events will extend invitations to external speakers and be open to intrigued colleagues, who are too shy about associating themselves with Blue Labour to be named at this stage.
 There are mixed feelings within the group about how closely to adopt the ‘Blue Labour’ brand; its relationship with the corresponding X account – which was strongly critical of the government on grooming gangs – has not yet been worked out.

 “There are people out there using the name Blue Labour in a way that I totally disagree with, on social media partially, which is not representative at all; in fact, antithetical...
 There is a bit of baggage with that,” explains Smith.